Taking proper care of your new smile thanks to dental implants is vital for long-term success.

 Nerve impairment – Without the use of proper techniques, it can cause to numbness, pain or persistent tingling sensation.

-To discover more about the dental implant procedures we offer at our Southport dental practice, or to arrange an appointment with one of our dedicated dentists, please contact us.
+To discover more about the dental implant procedures we offer at our Robina dental practice, or to arrange an appointment with one of our dedicated dentists, please contact us.